bcritt1/H-S-Documentation/scripts/geocoding/python/readme.md

 The files consist of:

-1. [packages.sh](/scripts/geocoding/python/packages.sh): A shell script that sets up your environment, loading the correct version of python, some dependencies, and installing the python packages in requirements.txt.
-2. [requirements.txt](/scripts/geocoding/python/requirements.txt): You shouldn't need to touch this.
+1. [requirements.txt](/scripts/geocoding/python/requirements.txt): You shouldn't need to touch this.
 Simply tells python which packages it needs to install to run geocoding.py.
-3. [geocode.py](/scripts/geocoding/python/geocoding.py): Runs spaCy and Nominatum, outputing a .csv file with all the places (geopolitical entities) in your corpus and their lat/long coordinates.
+2. [geocode.py](/scripts/geocoding/python/geocoding.py): Runs spaCy and Nominatum, outputing a .csv file with all the places (geopolitical entities) in your corpus and their lat/long coordinates.
-4. [geocode.sbatch](/scripts/geocoding/python/geocoding.sbatch): Creates a batch job for geocoding.py.
+3. [geocode.sbatch](/scripts/geocoding/python/geocoding.sbatch): Creates a batch job for geocoding.py.

 ## Usage instructions